Using predictive multiplicity to measure individual performance within the AI Act

 \section{Abstract}

 When building AI systems for decision support, one often encounters the phenomenon of predictive multiplicity: a single best model does not exist; instead, one can construct many models with similar overall accuracy that differ in their predictions for individual cases.
 Especially when decisions have a direct impact on humans, this can be highly unsatisfactory.
 For a person subject to high disagreement between models, one could as well have chosen a different model of similar overall accuracy that would have decided the person's case differently.
 We argue that this arbitrariness conflicts with the EU AI Act, which requires providers of high-risk AI systems to report performance not only at the dataset level but also for specific persons.
 The goal of this paper is to put predictive multiplicity in context with the EU AI Act's provisions on accuracy and to subsequently derive concrete suggestions on how to evaluate and report predictive multiplicity in practice.
-Specifically: (1) We argue that incorporating information about predictive multiplicity can serve compliance with the EU AI Act's accuracy provisions for providers.
-(2) Based on this legal analysis, we suggest individual conflict ratios and $\delta$-ambiguity as tools to quantify the disagreement between models on individual cases and to help detect individuals subject to conflicting predictions.
+Specifically: (1) We introduce the AI Act's accuracy provisions and argue that incorporating information about predictive multiplicity could serve compliance with specific provisions for providers.
+(2) Based on this legally rigorous analysis, we suggest individual conflict ratios and $\delta$-ambiguity as tools to quantify the disagreement between models on individual cases and to help detect individuals subject to conflicting predictions.
 (3) Based on computational insights, we derive easy-to-implement rules on how model providers could evaluate predictive multiplicity in practice.
 (4) Ultimately, we suggest that information about predictive multiplicity should be made available to deployers under the AI Act, enabling them to judge whether system outputs for specific individuals are reliable enough for their use case.
 By following our suggestions and considering potential disagreement between models, one can ensure that AI-supported decisions are well grounded, thereby fostering greater trust in AI systems used for decision support.